Duke-GCB/bespin-cwl/workflows/exomeseq-02-variantdiscovery.md

 Inputs:

-- intervals: `string[]?` - genomic interval over which to operate. optional.
+- intervals: `File[]?` - genomic interval over which to operate. optional.
 - mapped_reads: `File[]` - array of input samples, in BAM format from pre-processing step, with indexes
 - reference\_genome: `File` (with secondaryFiles of the bwa index.)
 Using bwa 0.7.x, 64 bit indexes are default and we do NOT use the `.64` file suffix.
   - `b37/human_g1k_v37.fasta`